Eye Health Dog Food Guide - Antioxidants, Fatty Acids, Weight

 Breed context matters because Great Pyrenees, Mastiff, and Basenji appear in the linked risk map, but breed relevance alone is not enough to choose a diet.

-Eye health food searches need antioxidants, fatty acids, weight, and progression signals
+Eye health food choices need antioxidants, fatty acids, weight, and progression signals

-Eye health food searches need antioxidant nutrients, omega fatty acids, weight status, and progression signals rather than a lutein claim alone.
+Eye health food choices need antioxidant nutrients, omega fatty acids, weight status, and progression signals rather than a lutein claim alone.

 Tearing, cloudiness, redness, and suspected vision loss mean different things, so care signals should be separated before food claims.